How Surfers let their Hair Down

 Often what you’ll find is that a surfer bears an interest in many other seaside activities, one of which is snorkelling.
 Paddleboards come into view once again as a complementary companion to their actual surfboards, with suppliers such as https://www.supboard-99.de/ reporting a considerable percentage of their repeat customers being surfers.

-All manner of different types of paddle boards make for great companions for activities such as snorkelling, as boarders can often be seen carrying their snorkelling gear, looking for the perfect spot at which to “dock” their paddle boards and relax with a bit of a different perspective of the water they often catch the breakers over.
+All manner of different types of paddle boards make for great companions for activities such as snorkelling, as boarders can often be seen carrying their snorkelling gear, looking for the perfect spot at which to “dock” their paddle boards and relaxing with a bit of a different perspective of the water they often catch the breakers over.